Electrical Apprentice For - Butler & Warren Counties

 Earn - 50 hours of College Credits (ACE)

-Earn - More than $100,000 over the five-year program plus Medical and Pension benefits
+Earn - More than $185,000 over the four-year program plus Medical and Pension benefits

 All applicants will be received without regard to race, religion, national origin, or sex.

 The Butler & Warren County Electrical Joint Apprenticeship and Training Committee, 4300 Millikin Road, Hamilton, Ohio 45011, 513-863-6115, admits students of any race, color, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the bases of race, color, national or ethnic origin in administration of its educational policies, scholarship and loan programs, and athletic or other school administered programs.
+It does not discriminate on the basis of race, color, national or ethnic origin in the administration of its educational policies, scholarship and loan programs, and athletic or other school-administered programs.

 Page Last Updated: Nov 16, 2009 (12:06:15)